RandomSoup/sack/style-guide.md

 ];
 ```

-Trailing binary opetators should have the operator on the second line, unless the binop changes the a value. for example:
+Trailing binary operators should have the operator on the second line, unless the binop changes the a value. for example:
 ```
 let sum =
     a_really_long_var_name